-XXVI.
+XXV.
 ADDITIONAL REQUIREMENTS FOR 4% CREDITS/BONDS APPLICATIONS

-- 1. Each Competitive Review Application must be associated with one bond issuance. - 2.
-Scattered site Competitive Review Applications are only eligible for consideration if proposing Preservation of properties funded by USDA, undergoing a RAD conversion, or approved by DCA prior to the Competitive Review Application deadline. - 3.
-The bond allocation request within a Competitive Review Application cannot exceed \$30 million.
-This limitation does not apply to Applications awarded under the Urban Housing Reservation. - 4.
+1. Each Competitive Review Application must be associated with one bond issuance.

+- 2. Scattered site Competitive Review Applications are only eligible for consideration if proposing rehabilitation of properties funded by USDA, undergoing a RAD conversion, or approved by DCA prior to the Competitive Review Application deadline. - 3.
+The bond allocation request within a Competitive Review Application cannot exceed \$30 million. - 4.
 No more than 55% of a development's aggregate basis can be financed by tax-exempt bonds. - 5.
 Competitive Review Application must include bond inducement resolution from issuing authority. - 6.
 DCA will not select any Competitive Review Application submitted by an Owner and/or Developer that has a 4% Credits/Bonds property that received an LOD from DCA in 2021 or earlier that has not closed their financing and started construction on that property as of the Competitive Review Application deadline.